Growing Tomatoes from Seed

 - Make sure the seed is lightly covered, then water in with a fine mist of water from a sprayer.

-- As with watering tomato plants you need to maintain a watering program that ensures the seeds don’t end up dried out or waterlogged
+- As with watering tomato plants you need to maintain a watering program that ensures the seeds don’t end up either dried out or waterlogged

 That is pretty much it, you can help the seeds along by covering with a sheet of white paper and a piece of glass or slipping the seed tray into a polythene bag to help retain moisture.
 The paper stops the condensation going straight into the seed compost.